gregorias/coop.nvim/README.md

 ---
 --- The cancelled task will throw `error("cancelled")` in its yield.
 ---
+--- `cancel` resumes the task.
+It’s like sending a cancellation signal that the task needs to
+--- handle.
+---
----@param task Task the task to cancel function task.cancel(task)
+---@param task Task the task to cancel
+---@return boolean success
+---@return any ... results
+function task.cancel(task)
   -- …
 end